careyjames/dns-scout/README.md

  more focused view of the DNS data, and optimizing for clarity and relevance.
 **Enhanced Interactive CLI Interface:**
  Unlike traditional utilities, DNS Scout leverages prompt_toolkit to offer an advanced command-line interface
- that's **Easier to see and copy/paste** and keeps track of your domain lookup history for quick recall.
+ that's **easier to see and copy/paste** and keeps track of your domain lookup history for quick recall.
 **Streamlined WHOIS Lookup:**
  DNS Scout efficiently parses domain registration data, presenting the user with concise registrar details and name servers, eliminating the clutter typically seen in  raw WHOIS outputs.
 **Clear TXT Record Display:**